FRA ANGELICO AWARD RECIPIENTS

 •the artist exemplifies the ideals of the DIA

-It is with great pleasure that the Dominican Institute for the Arts presents the 2022 Fra Angelico Award to a woman who has spent her entire life preaching God’s Word through art, Dominican sister of Caldwell, Gerardine Mueller.
+It is with great pleasure that the Dominican Institute for the Arts presents the 2023 Fra Angelico Award to Dominican Sister of Adrian, Nancyann Turner.